 The organization's crawlers are prolific.
 Considering the limited size of the nonprofit they manage to crawl and store a huge amount of data on every website that was ever worth archiving (and many that weren't worth archiving too).
 Archive.org creates snapshots of individual pages of a website throughout time.
 Not all of the pages of a website will be added to their index, only the most important ones (unless you have a monster authority site).
 You can easily click through Archive.org to see how the website has changed over the years.
 More popular sites will have more snapshots than smaller websites.
 This means that the more snapshots the website has in Archive.org, the more popular it is (or was).
 You can check the first and last dates that a site was visited, plus the total number of times it has been saved (and thus how popular it is) using our tool.
 More information to read is also featured below.

-Check first and last dates a url were saved, and the amount of times a url has been saved now
+Check first and last dates a url were saved, and the amount of times a url has been saved for up to 30 urls now

 Url:The url in question